 This Fund invests in a combination of equity and fixed-income securities, which subjects the Fund to market risk.
 This combination subjects the Fund to a variety of risks inherent in both types of investments including credit risk, equity investment risk, fixed income investment risk, interest rate risk and prepayment risk.
 Any indirect investment in securities may subject the Fund to tracking risk.
 The Fund will make extensive use of derivatives and is also subject to derivatives risk.
 Since the Fund invests outside of Canada, it is subject to foreign investment risk and foreign currency risk.

-These and other risks are described starting on page 55.
+These and other risks are described starting on page 54.
 The following table shows which risks apply to this Fund:

-D.C.
-0 1

 Primary Risk Secondary Risk Low or Not a Risk

 Capital Depletion •

 Commodity •

 Concentration •

 Convertible Securities 0

-Credit •
+Credit ٠

 Cryptocurrency 0

 Cyber Security •

-Derivatives •
+Derivatives ٠

 Emerging Markets •

-Equity Investment •
+Equity Investment ٠

 ESG Investment Objective or Strategy •

-ETF •
+ETF ٠

 Extreme Market Disruptions •

 Fixed Income Investment •

-Foreign Currency •
+Foreign Currency ٠

-Foreign Investment •
+Foreign Investment ٠

 High Yield Securities •

-Interest Rate
+Interest Rate ٠

 Large Transaction •

 Legislation 0

 Leverage 0

-Liquidity •
+Liquidity 0

 Market •

-Portfolio Manager 0
+Portfolio Manager •

-Prepayment •
+Prepayment ٠

 Primary Risk Secondary Risk Low or Not a Risk

-Securities Lending, Repurchase and Reverse Repurchase Transaction •
+Securities Lending, Repurchase and Reverse Repurchase Transaction 0

-Senior Loans •
+Senior Loans 0

 Series •

-Short-Selling •
+Short-Selling 0

 Small Company •

 Small/New Fund 0

 Taxation •

-Tracking •
+Tracking 0

+This risk applies only to the Fixed Pat Distribution Seri 66